ChrisRx/mipsel-ecoff-toolchain/README.md

 # mipsel-ecoff-toolchain
 A cross compiler toolchain for the Sony Playstation [Net Yaroze](https://en.wikipedia.org/wiki/Net_Yaroze).
-The Net Yaroze SDK (included) used the mipsel-ecoff which has long since been considered obselete in GCC and therefore requires a much older version of GCC.
+The Net Yaroze SDK (included) uses the mipsel-ecoff target which has long since been considered obselete in GCC and therefore requires a much older version of GCC.
 Compiling these older versions of Binutils/GCC is achieved by using a modern version of GCC to compile an intermediate version of GCC that allows stepping backwards to the desired version (e.g. GCC v8.2.1 -> GCC v3.3.4 -> GCC v2.95.2).
 The final cross compiler is then able to cross compile the defunct combination of 32-bit MIPS (LE) and the ECOFF file object format used with the Net Yaroze SDK.

 # Building